brianhigh/research-computing/Networking_Script.md

 Introduction
 ===================

+In this day and age, it is rare to use a computer without some sort of networked connection, so learning more about the ins and outs of networking is essential for researchers.

-The intent of this 30-minute presentation is to give students a somewhat better undertanding of the basic underpinnings of computer networking as it relates to Research and Data Management.
+The intent of this 30-minute presentation is to give youa somewhat better undertanding of the basic underpinnings of computer networking as it relates to Research and Data Management.

 We'll cover a number of topics including a bit of history of networking, it's purpose, the evolution to contemporary computer networks, and many important technical aspects including networking topologies, protocols and standards, and networking system components.